 Belltown Southeast real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and townhomes.
 Most of the residential real estate is renter occupied.
 Many of the residences in the Belltown Southeast neighborhood are newer, built in 2000 or more recently.
 A number of residences were also built before 1940.

-In addition, the Belltown Southeast neighborhood is very unique in that it has one of the highest proportions of one, two, or no bedroom real estate of any neighborhood in America.
+The Belltown Southeast neighborhood is very unique in that it has one of the highest proportions of one, two, or no bedroom real estate of any neighborhood in America.
 Most neighborhoods have a mixture of home or apartment sizes from small to large, but here the concentration of studios and other small living spaces is at near-record heights.
-With 98.1% of the real estate here of this small size, this most assuredly is a notable feature that makes this neighborhood unique, along with just a handful of other neighborhoods in the U.S. that share this characteristic.
+With 97.2% of the real estate here of this small size, this most assuredly is a notable feature that makes this neighborhood unique, along with just a handful of other neighborhoods in the U.S. that share this characteristic.

 Furthermore, the Belltown Southeast neighborhood is very densely populated compared to most U.S. neighborhoods.
 In fact, with 38,289 persons per square mile in the neighborhood, it is more packed with people than 97.8% of the nation's neighborhoods.

 Belltown Southeast is also pretty special linguistically.
-Significantly, 7.0% of its residents five years old and above primarily speak Langs. of India at home.
-While this may seem like a small percentage, it is higher than 98.4% of the neighborhoods in America.
+Significantly, 7.2% of its residents five years old and above primarily speak Korean at home.
+While this may seem like a small percentage, it is higher than 99.3% of the neighborhoods in America.

-The freedom of moving to new places versus the comfort of home.
-How much and how often people move not only can create diverse and worldly neighborhoods, but simultaneously it can produce a loss of intimacy with one's surroundings and a lack of connectedness to one's neighbors.
-NeighborhoodScout's exclusive research has identified this neighborhood as unique with regard to the transience of its populace.
-In the Belltown Southeast neighborhood, a greater proportion of the residents living here today did not live here five years ago than is found in 99.2% of U.S. Neighborhoods.
+Do you like to be surrounded by people from all over the country or world, with different perspectives and life experiences?
+Or do you instead prefer to be in a neighborhood where most residents have lived there for a long time, creating a sense of cohesiveness?
+NeighborhoodScout's analysis reveals that this neighborhood stands out among American neighborhoods for the uniqueness of the mobility of its residents.
+In the Belltown Southeast neighborhood, a greater proportion of the residents living here today did not live here five years ago than is found in 99.1% of U.S. Neighborhoods.
 This neighborhood, more than almost any other in America, has new residents from other areas.
-What is also interesting to note, is that the Belltown Southeast neighborhood has a greater percentage of residents born in another country (42.6%) than are found in 95.2% of all U.S. neighborhoods.
+What is also interesting to note, is that the Belltown Southeast neighborhood has a greater percentage of residents born in another country (49.9%) than are found in 97.6% of all U.S. neighborhoods.

-In the Belltown Southeast neighborhood, 74.3% of the working population is employed in executive, management, and professional occupations.
-The second most important occupational group in this neighborhood is sales and service jobs, from major sales accounts, to working in fast food restaurants, with 18.4% of the residents employed.
+In the Belltown Southeast neighborhood, 79.4% of the working population is employed in executive, management, and professional occupations.
+The second most important occupational group in this neighborhood is sales and service jobs, from major sales accounts, to working in fast food restaurants, with 11.2% of the residents employed.
 Other residents here are employed in clerical, assistant, and tech support occupations (5.2%), and 4.2% in manufacturing and laborer occupations.

 The languages spoken by people in this neighborhood are diverse.
 These are tabulated as the languages people preferentially speak when they are at home with their families.
-The most common language spoken in the Belltown Southeast neighborhood is English, spoken by 68.0% of households.
-Other important languages spoken here include Chinese, Langs. of India, French and Spanish.
+The most common language spoken in the Belltown Southeast neighborhood is English, spoken by 56.1% of households.
+Other important languages spoken here include Chinese, Korean, Langs. of India and Spanish.

 Culture is the shared learned behavior of peoples.
 Undeniably, different ethnicities and ancestries have different cultural traditions, and as a result, neighborhoods with concentrations of residents of one or another ethnicities or ancestries will express those cultures.
 It is what makes the North End in Boston so fun to visit for the Italian restaurants, bakeries, culture, and charm, and similarly, why people enjoy visiting Chinatown in San Francisco.